estheragbaje/tradeling-code-challenge/README.md

 ## The Approach

+The approach taken to solve this task is divided into 5 phases:

+### 1. Planning and Research

+Checked out the Github API structure for users and repositories to identify the expected results.
+In addition to this I made the decision to use Emotion for styling because it is lightweight and easy to use.
+Emotion is a library designed for writing css styles with JavaScript.
+[Emotion](https://emotion.sh/)]
+Octokit was chosen as the Official clients for the GitHub API in order to query users and repositories.
+[Octokit](https://www.npmjs.com/package/@octokit/rest)]
+Lastly, I researched into the libraries to be used in this project and chose to use Redux Toolkit [Redux Toolkit](https://redux-toolkit.js.org/)]

+### 2. Styling and Design

+Based on the API structure, I initially sketched out the user and repo cards for proper hierarchy of information.
+After this, I later went on to flesh out this sketch into proper UI mockups for the desktop, tablet and mobile views.

+### 3. Building User Interface

+Once I had the UI design ready, I went ahead to populate the dummy api data and specified typescript definitions, types, interfaces as well as built the card components & lists, repo components & lists and search components.
+I also built out the status states from loading, error and success states.
+The styles and theme for the app was also created.

+### 4. Setting up Reducer, Store and Redux-Persist

+After the entire UI had been built, I then went ahead to set up the reducer and store to be used for both users and repos, following the documentation from Redux Toolkit.
+In addition to this, I set up the redux-persist to ensure the data is cached in the store and persisted so that no more API calls is made if we already have the results for the search term.

+### 5. General Code Cleanup

+As a good practice, I went through the entire code to ensure consistency, clean up code and deleted redundant styles.

 ## The UI Design

 The UI design for the Desktop, Tablet and Mobile screens were done in Figma